-N/A - Not Available TBD - To Be Determined
+N/A - Not Available

+TBD - To Be Determined

-Of the aforementioned developments, three were allocated funding through the Tax Credit program, Townhomes at Warwick Place II, Port City II and Brady Square.
-As these developments will offer similar bedroom types at similar income levels as the site, they have been considered in our demand estimates illustrated later in this report.
+Of the aforementioned developments, three were allocated funding through the Tax Credit program, Townhomes at Warwick Place II (Phase II of site), Port City II and Brady Square.
+Two of these developments will offer a similar bedroom type at similar income levels as the site, Townhomes at Warwick Place II and Brady Square, and, therefore, have been considered in our demand estimates illustrated later in this report.